simbo1905/cu-final-mssql/readme.md

 2> go
 ```

-You can also use Visual Studio Code to run SQL against the serer using the
-free cross platform IDE with the instructions at https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-develop-use-vscode
+You can also use Visual Studio Code the free cross platform IDE to execute SQL against MS SQLServer following the instructions at https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-develop-use-vscode

-Now set an connection string Environment Variable which points to that database and
-build and run the code against it:
+Now set an connection string Environment Variable which points to that database and build and run the code against it:

 ```
 ConnectionStrings__DefaultConnection="Server=10.229.45.241;Database=mydatabase;User Id=sa;Password=<YourStrong"'!'"Passw0rd>"